 Tucked away between the coastal hills to the south-west of Barcelona is the Penedès wine making region which is one of Europe’s oldest wine-producing regions.
 The Catalan Wine Cultures Museum in Vilafranca del Penedès exhibits evidence of vines being cultivated in the region as far back as the 6th century BC under the Phoenicians.
+Visitors to this part of Northern Spain can arrange their own Barcelona wine tours to vineyards in Penedès or book organised tours from the city.

 Wine production continued under the Ancient Greeks and was expanded under the Romans who established clearly defined vineyards.
 These Penedès wines were exported along the Via Augusta to many corners of the Roman Empire.
 Under Moorish occupation the industry stood still for centuries in spite of a significant demand for Catalan wines from the region’s monasteries.